Applied Scientist / ML Engineer · available August 2026

 N. Kashani Motlagh, J. Davis, T. Anderson, J. Gwinnup, G. Erdmann

-• Introduced imagery-aware contrastive probes that isolate whether translations truly reference the paired visual context.
+• Introduced imagery-aware contrastive probes for testing whether translations change under mismatched visual context.

-• Benchmarked nine multimodal MT systems and showed genuine visual grounding across high-variance evaluation splits.
+• Benchmarked nine multimodal MT systems across evaluation splits with high image-sensitivity variance.

 Why it matters